 Basics of Chinese Herbal Medicine

 TCM is rooted in balancing Yin and Yang — two opposing forces of energy — and all of its practices and remedies are designed with this in mind.
-In TCM, there are five elements that make up the human body: fire, earth, metal, water and wood.
-Fire is for the heart and small intestine, earth is for the stomach and spleen, metal is for the lung and large intestine, water is for the kidney and urinary tract, and wood is for the liver and gallbladder.
-Each of these organs are also governed by either Yin or Yang, and all are constantly in flux to work to keep your body in a state of harmony.
+In TCM, there are five elements that make up the human body: fire, earth, metal, water, and wood.
+Fire is for the heart and small intestine, the earth is for the stomach and spleen, metal is for the lung and large intestine, water is for the kidney and urinary tract, and wood is for the liver and gallbladder.
+Each of these organs is also governed by either Yin or Yang, and all are constantly in flux to work to keep your body in a state of harmony.

-If something is off balance, acupuncture and herbs are used to restore well-being.
-Herbs are also classified into five tastes that correspond with the elements — salty, sweet, bitter, pungent and sour — and are chosen based on the corresponding element in the body needing repair.
-So, let’s dive into a few of the ingredients that are best suited to solving 21st century problems.
+If something is off-balance, acupuncture and herbs are used to restore well-being.
+Herbs are also classified into five tastes that correspond with the elements — salty, sweet, bitter, pungent, and sour — and are chosen based on the corresponding element in the body needing repair.
+So, let’s dive into a few of the ingredients that are best suited to solving 21st-century problems.